stephenwright/shipwreck/README.md

 }
 ```

-Text fields will automatically render as a textarea if the value contain newline characters.
+Text fields will automatically render as a textarea if the value contains a newline character.

 ```
 {